richardcalahan/mongoid_listable/README.md

 # Mongoid Listable

 Mongoid Listable will eventually be a full replacement library for Mongoid List or Mongoid Orderable.
-Both libraries fail to accomplish the simple task this library handles: listable children that need to be specific for a given `has_many` / `belongs_to` relation.
+Both libraries fail to accomplish the simple task this library handles: separate position scopes for each defined `has_many` / `belongs_to` relation.

 ## Basic Usage